 Vegan Afternoon Tea at Fairmont Empress Victoria

 Looking for an unforgettably posh vegan afternoon tea in Victoria?
-On the way back from a recent Taiwan press trip, I wanted to visit my daughter who had recently moved to Victoria and treat ourselves to some seriously posh pampering before I headed home to Montreal.
+On a layover during a recent Taiwan press trip, I wanted to visit my daughter who had recently moved to Victoria and treat ourselves to some seriously posh pampering before I headed home to Montreal.

 Served in the glamorous Lobby Lounge at the Fairmont Empress Hotel, the deliciously decadent Vegan Afternoon Tea was a highlight of our Mother-Daughter reunion in Victoria.